ghlrobin/articles/knowledge-base/finance/Amihud illiquidity/Amihud illiquidity.md

 ### 2.2.
 Methodology

 We calculate the daily $ILLIQ$ using Equation 2 for the entire data period of 2 years.
-We post-process the result by taking the logarithm and apply [exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) so that we can better visualize the results.
+We post-process the result by taking the logarithm and applying [exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) so that we can better visualize the results.
 Rounding up, for each daily stock data:
 1. We multiply the the daily volume to the stock price to get the daily dollar volume, $VOLD_t$,
 2. We convert the stock price, $P_t$, into daily return, $R_t=P_t/P_{t-1}-1$,
 3. We calculate the daily log Amihud Illiquidity, $\ln{ILLIQ_t}=\ln{\frac{|{R_t}|}{VOLD_t}}$.